AdobeDocs/experience-manager-65.en/help/forms/using/forms-install-configure-gov-reference-site.md

 | Adobe Analytics |v1.4 Rest API |**Supported** |
 **Package Installation considerations:**

-* The package is expected to be installed on a clean server, free of other demo packages, or older demo package versions
+* Install the package on a clean server, free of other demo packages, or older demo package versions.
-* The package is expected to be installed on an OSGI server, running in Author mode
+* Install the package on an OSGI server, running in Author mode.

 ### What does this package include {#what-does-this-package-include}